Alkhateb/eurno-explorer/README.md

 ## Thanks
 We would like to thank everyone who has supported the Eurno project and assisted with trouble shooting this plugin.
 The people over at [Stack Overflow](https://stackoverflow.com) have been a huge help, thank you.

+We would also like to thank @nayuki for their QRcode generator plugin, and @caldwell for their RenderJSON plugin.

 # Happiness.